ayads/DT050A-Laboration-3/README.md

 - [X] Never display a message on the screen that is ahead of or out of order.

 ## Bully Algorithm
-The goal is to develope an algorithm for granting the resource which satisfies the following conditions:
+The goal is to develop an algorithm for granting the resource which satisfies the following conditions:
 ME1: (Safety) At most one process may execute in the critical section (CS) at a time.
 ME2: (liveness) if every process which is granted the resource eventually releases it, then every request is eventually granted.
 ME3: different requests for the resource must be granted in the order in which they are made.